andrelandgraf/flash-me/README.md

 Flash Me!
 Learn through rehearsal.
 Create and study with flashcards online.

+[Go to Flash Me](https://flash-me.fly.dev/) and start learning with flashcards today!

 ## Motivation <img src="./public/light-bulb.png" alt="light bulb" style="width: 30px; height: 30px;">

 Flashcards are a great way to rehearse and learn.
 I constantly hear about awesome things in YouTube videos, podcasts, on Twitter, or by talking to people and I just wanted to create a place for myself where I can quickly and easily create flashcards for the things I'm learning.